-Analysis: The District should be replacing between 1.5% and 2% of its pipeline assets, on average, through renewal and replacement of those assets.
+Analysis: The District should be replacing between 1% to 2% of its pipeline assets, on average, through renewal and replacement of those assets.
 The District has done well in recent years.
 The planned Capital Improvement program was increased in 2010 and is scheduled to continue over the next 10 years.
 By maintaining appropriate funding for CIPs and maximizing dollars by rehabilitating pipe via cured in place pipe when possible the District can make progress on the back log of pipeline repairs with the ultimate goal of replacing pipelines before exceeding their useful life.
-In 2019 1.4% of the District's system was replaced and rehabilitated.
+In 2020 0.5% of the District's system was replaced and rehabilitated due to delays in permitting and capital outlays to the treatment plant.
+In 2021 .8% of the system was replaced.